2008 Wimbledon Championships – Men's singles final: Significance

 At 4 hours and 48 minutes, the match at the time was the longest singles final at Wimbledon in terms of time played.
 It was overtaken by the 2019 men's singles final (4 hours and 57 minutes), another match involving Federer, in which he lost to Novak Djokovic.

 Nadal defeated Federer at his most successful major and ended his 40-match winning streak at Wimbledon: his last defeat was to Mario Ancic at the 2002 tournament.
 By winning the match, Nadal achieved the rare French Open–Wimbledon double ("Channel Slam"), joining Rod Laver and Björn Borg as the only men to do so in the Open Era at the time.

-Two months later, in August, after a record 160 consecutive weeks spent as world no. 2, Nadal finally overtook Federer in the ATP rankings, ending Federer's record 237 consecutive weeks as world no. 1.
-Some tennis analysts questioned whether 2008 was the beginning of Federer's decline in favour of the younger Nadal.
-Federer, however, regained the top ranking on three occasions, after winning Wimbledon in 2009 and 2012 and the Rotterdam Open in 2018.
-Federer also made the finals of the next six consecutive Grand Slam tournaments, winning 4/6 of these finals: 2008 US Open (won), 2009 Australian Open (finalist), 2009 French Open (won), 2009 Wimbledon (won), 2009 US Open (finalist), and 2010 Australian Open (won).
-In contrast, Nadal only made one Grand Slam final during this time, defeating Federer in the 2009 Australian Open final.
+43 days following the final, after a record 160 consecutive weeks spent as world no. 2, Nadal finally overtook Federer in the ATP rankings, ending Federer's record 237 consecutive weeks as world no. 1.
+Some tennis analysts questioned whether 2008 was the beginning of Federer's decline (in favour of the younger Nadal).
+Federer, however, regained the top ranking on three occasions after this loss; after winning Wimbledon in 2009 and 2012, and the Rotterdam Open in 2018.
+Federer also made the finals of the next six consecutive Grand Slam tournaments, winning four: 2008 US Open (won), 2009 Australian Open (finalist), 2009 French Open (won), 2009 Wimbledon (won), 2009 US Open (finalist), and 2010 Australian Open (won).
+In contrast, Nadal only made one Grand Slam final during this period, defeating Federer in the 2009 Australian Open final.
 Federer won a further four majors later in his career, between 2012-18, before retiring in 2022.
 He ended his career with a total of 20 Grand Slams.
-Nadal went onto to win a total of 22 Grand Slams, and regained the number 1 ranking on several occasions, most recently holding the position in February 2020.
-As of March 2024, Nadal and Federer have a combined Grand Slam total of 42, with 25 coming after the 2008 final (17:8 in favour of Nadal).
+Nadal, in turn, went onto to win a total of 22 Grand Slams — and holding the number 1 ranking on several occasions — before his retirement in November 2024.
+Thus, Nadal and Federer have a combined Grand Slam total of 42, with 25 coming after the 2008 final (17:8 in favour of Nadal).